 When it comes to deciding which exercise to do, we can also conclude that it is not just about what calories you burn, but about whether the workout that provides numerous, long-term physiological benefits.
-BODYPUMP's physiological impact on metabolism and body composition is both significant and ongoing.
+BODYPUMP's impact on physiology and body composition is both significant and ongoing.